Afghanistan: Cuisine

 Afghan cuisine is largely based upon the nation's chief crops, such as wheat, maize, barley and rice.
-Accompanying these staples are native fruits and vegetables as well as dairy products such as milk, yogurt and whey.
+Accompanying these staples are native fruits and vegetables as well as dairy products such as milk, yogurt, and whey.
 Kabuli palaw is the national dish of Afghanistan.
 The nation's culinary specialties reflect its ethnic and geographic diversity.
 Afghanistan is known for its high-quality pomegranates, grapes, and sweet melons.
-Tea is a favorite drink among Afghans, and a typical diet consists of naan, yoghurt, rice and meat.
+Tea is a favorite drink among Afghans.
+A typical Afghan diet consists of naan, yogurt, rice, and meat.